biodash/biodash.github.io/content/codeclub/12_loops/index.md

 </div>

 In the example above, `one number > 7` will only be `TRUE` for numbers larger than 7.
-This example is quite contrived, as it would have been easier (and faster!) to remove these items from the vector before the loop, but it hopefully gets the point across.
+This example is quite contrived, as it would have been easier (and faster!) to remove these items from the vector before the loop, but it hopefully gets the point across of how an `if` statement works.

 <div class="puzzle">